SruthiKorembathe/CICDImplementation/Template-REST-API.md

 ## Understanding this page

-This page documents the REST API endpoints available for Toppings.
+This page documents the REST API endpoints available for **Toppings**.

 The endpoint documentation has technical details for you as the consumer of the API, and also additional information:
 - How do you want to present your endpoints?
-- What is the delivery status of an endpoint?
+- What is the deployment status of an endpoint?
 Can I use this now?
 - What side effects or complications might impact me?

+> [!NOTE]
+> This example API documentation does _not_ show how to start a pizza.

-### Endpoints are marked for their status
+### Endpoints are marked for their deployment status

 - ✳️ fully implemented and should just work (all uses unless noted)
 - ✴️ implemented but with limitations (see endpoint description)